 Dear Supporters of Bialowieza Forest,

-As winter is coming, temperatures drop significantly and the cold makes it impossible to sleep in tents, the Camp for the Forest has moved for the colder time of the year to Teremiski, where – thanks to good and open hearts of their friends – activists can stay is a roofed and warm building.
+For winter the Camp for the Forest has moved to Teremiski (a village only a few kilometres from Bialowieza) where – thanks to good and open hearts of their friends – activists can stay is a roofed and warm building.
 Yet, it also means that the space and number of places available are more limited than before.
 Therefore, if you want to come and offer your help, please, do get in touch with the Camp, so that things can be arranged for you.
 A good way to do that might be an email sent at firstname.lastname@example.org.

-Bialowieza Forest, the last natural lowland forest of Europe, is still suffering from heavy timber-harvesting equipment and illegal logging.
+Bialowieza Forest, the last natural lowland forest of Europe, is in danger.

 What is happening?